zestia/eslint-config/README.md

 # @zestia/eslint-config

-This package provides linting rules for our JavaScript applications.
+This package provides linting rules for JavaScript.

 The rules are based on community standards, with a few extra ones specific to Zestia.